Opel Commodore: Commodore A (1967–1971)

-The Opel Commodore A was manufactured from 1967 to 1971, based on the Rekord C. After having offered a Rekord-6 powered by a 2.6 L 6-cylinder engine (which originated in the Opel Kapitän and Admiral) since March 1964, Opel in February 1967 launched the Commodore as a faster up-market version of the Rekord.
-The Commodore was initially available with the known the 2.2-litre six and a larger 2.5 L engine developing 115 PS with a single carburettor.
+The Opel Commodore A was manufactured from 1967 to 1971, based on the Rekord C. After having offered a Rekord-6 powered by a 2.6 L 6-cylinder engine (which originated in the Opel Kapitän, Admiral and Diplomat) since March 1964, Opel in February 1967 launched the Commodore as a faster up-market version of the Rekord.
+The Commodore was initially available with the proven 2.2-litre six and a larger 2.5 L engine developing 115 PS with a single carburettor.
 The 2239 cc engine with which the Commodore was launched shared its 82.5 x 69.8 mm cylinder dimensions with the four-cylinder 1492 cc Rekord engine on which it was based.
 The unit was first seen in the short-lived six-cylinder version of the Opel Rekord towards the end of 1966, but ceased to be offered in the Rekord after July 1967 when it became the entry level power unit for the newly introduced Opel Commodore.
 Body styles comprised a two-door or four-door notchback saloon and a two-door hardtop/fastback coupé.
 In September 1967 the sporty Commodore GS offering 130 PS from a dual-carburettor 2.5-litre six was introduced.

 For the 1969 model year, the carryover 2.2-litre six was dropped and the optional 2-speed Powerglide automatic was abandoned in favor of Opel's new 3-speed automatic transmission.

 From September 1969, the base 2.5 L-engine was pumped up to 120 PS; at the same time, both remaining engines received hydraulic lifters for smoother running, a new exhaust system and six camshaft bearings.
 The handbrake lever was moved from its position under the dash to a location between the front seats and the fuel tank was enlarged from 55 to 70 litres.

 An even more sporty model than the GS, the Commodore GS/E, debuted in March 1970.
 It had a 2.5 L engine equipped with Bosch D-jetronic fuel injection system developing 150 PS, which gave the car a top speed of 197 km/h.
 The Commodore GS/E also had a career in motorsports, with a car prepared by Steinmetz.
 In April 1970 a Commodore with a detuned and carburetted 2.8 L-six giving 145 PS followed (GS 2800).

 156,330 Commodore As were built, including 2,574 GS and GS/E variants.

 The Rekord C/Commodore A "V body" platform was used by GM to produce other models in many markets, these include the Ranger sold in mainland Europe and also in South Africa, as well as the GM Opala which was built and sold in South America from 1968 through to 1992.
 Ranger and Opala production commenced two years after the Commodore A's debut in 1966.

-Today the name Commodore is a name synonymous with GM Holden of Australia.
-However, that wasn't always the case: The first-generation Holden Commodore actually is equivalent to the third-generation Opel Commodore.